mohamedsamara/mern-starter/README.md

 * features:
   * Node provides the backend environment for this application
-  * Express middleware is used to handle requests, routes and views
+  * Express middleware is used to handle requests, routes
   * Mongoose schemas to model the application data
   * React for displaying UI components
+  * Redux to manage apllication's state
+  * Redux Thunk middleware to handle asynchronous redux actions

+## Demo

+This application is deployed on Heroku.
+Please check it out :smile: [here](https://calm-waters-13690.herokuapp.com/).

 ## Install